How to Fight a Denial of DSHS Public Assistance

 You have up to 90 days from the date of the denial notice to ask for a hearing.

-You ask for a fair hearing by writing the Office of Administrative Hearings at P.O.
+You ask for an administrative hearing by writing the Office of Administrative Hearings at P.O.
 Box 42489, Olympia, WA 98504, or by calling your nearest regional office (find the right phone number by going to www.oah.wa.gov/ and clicking on "Contact)."
 Or you can call or write your local DSHS office.